promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 }
 {%endhighlight%}

+{%refer%}
-To read more on projection concepts, please, refer to [Projection]({%latestjavaurl%}/query-partial-results.html) reference.
+To read more on projection refer to [Projection]({%latestjavaurl%}/query-partial-results.html) reference.
+{%endrefer%}

 {%anchor #querydsl%}

 # Querydsl Support

-The Querydsl framework let's you write type-safe queries in Java instead of using good old query strings.
+The `Querydsl` framework let's you write type-safe queries in Java instead of using  query strings.
 It gives you several advantages: code completion in your IDE, domain types and properties can be accessed in a type-safe manner which reduces the probability of query syntax errors during run-time.
 If you want to read more about `Querydsl`, please, proceed to [Querydsl website](http://www.querydsl.com/).

-Several steps are needed to start using XAP Repositories Querydsl support.
-First, mark wanted repository as a `XapQueryDslPredicateExecutor` along with `XapRepository`:
+Several steps are needed to start using XAP Repositories `Querydsl` support.
+First, use the repository as a `XapQueryDslPredicateExecutor` along with `XapRepository`:

 {%highlight java%}
 public interface PersonRepository extends XapRepository<Person, String>, XapQueryDslPredicateExecutor<Person> {
 }